 Loss leader items are a long-used supermarket pricing strategy.
 The theory goes that if you advertise a deeply discounted price on milk, customers will not only come into your store to buy the milk, but they’ll use their savings to increase spending on other grocery items.
 In essence, grocers will give up their margin or take a hit on a loss leader in exchange for impulse buys and increased sales.

 Unfortunately, loss leader success relies more on hope – customers buying items they wouldn’t have normally bought – rather than strategy.
 In today’s data-driven world, where competition from all circles forces low-margin pricing in nearly every aisle, can your supermarket afford to rely on hope?

 Many grocery items have a matching item or items somewhere on the shelf.
 Customers who buy corn chips buy salsa; milk purchasers frequently buy cereal.
 A shopper who buys flour is very likely going to buy sugar, baking powder, or any number of ingredients needed to bake.
-Diapers, formula, baby food jars, and baby cereal form another supermarket constellation.
+Diapers, formula, baby food jars, and baby cereal from another supermarket constellation.

 Most supermarkets today have a detailed record of every item purchased within an order.
 Running SQL queries through the database will unearth hundreds of statistically significant purchasing correlations between different products.